Skin Cancer in Clarkston, MI

 - This treatment for non-melanoma skin cancer is non-invasive and uses precise delivery of X-ray radiation just below the skin to destroy malignant cells.

 At Clarkston Dermatology, you aren’t just a number.
 We offer a personalized experience so you can be seen AND heard as you seek treatment for skin cancer.
-We encourage patients in Birmingham and Troy, MI, to get started by contacting us for an appointment, meeting with our expert team, and beginning a custom skin cancer treatment plan.
+We encourage patients in Clarkston and Troy, MI, to get started by contacting us for an appointment, meeting with our expert team, and beginning a custom skin cancer treatment plan.
 Before we see you, please download “5 Reasons to Use Sunscreen” to learn more about protecting your skin and reducing the risk of skin cancer recurrence.